bjorn-ali-goransson/Wordpress-Theme/README.md

 * Register non-public custom post types (for application development) with `add_post_type('project', 'Projects')`
 * Get an array of posts (as simple stdClass-objects) pre-populated with id, name (`post_title`) and any post meta you wish by calling `get_all('project', array('project_manager', 'members'))`
 * Do a simple meta search (much as the previous function) by calling `get_where('project', 'project_manager', 'ali', array('members'))`
+* Add custom options to the admin GUI by simply calling `add_text_field_to_settings('google_secret', 'Google API Secret')`.
+Supports other types such as long text, number, boolean, selection of a single post, category.
+* Add custom fields to the user screen by a similar API as the custom options, `add_text_field_to_profile('postal_code', 'Postal code');`.
 * Removes the default "Hello World!"
 (Post ID: 1) and "Test Page" (Post ID: 2) upon theme activation
 * *Function modules*: Drop any php file inside `functions/`, and it will be required (`once`) before `application.php`
 * *Application modules*: Drop any php file inside `application/`, and it will be required (`once`) after `application.php`